 Presenting holiday gifts and musical entertainment for the elderly at Abbiejean Russell Care Center.

-The first inductee into our membership was Link Jovita Williams in June 1982.
+The first inductee into our membership was Jovita Williams in June 1982.

-Our chapter has continued to exemplify the vision and promote the initiatives of The Links, Incorporated for forty years.
+Our chapter has continued to exemplify the vision and promote the initiatives of The Links, Incorporated and The Links Foundation, Incorporated for more than forty-five years.

 The Treasure Coast is a region in the state of Florida along the Atlantic coast comprising Indian River, St. Lucie, and Martin, and in some definitions, Palm Beach counties.
 The region, whose name refers to the Spanish Treasure Fleet lost in a 1715 hurricane, evidently emerged out of residents’ desire to separate themselves from Miami and the Gold Coast region.